andrewwhitehouse/learningrust.github.io/doc/14-mutable-references.md

 This is in part because I'm limiting the number of new concepts I introduce in each chapter (while wanting to keep the exapmles interesting).

 But it's working code.
 Start with code that solves the problem you have, and meets the requirements you've been given.
 And then make it better.

-And as I write this, I'm learning this language too.
-When you are learning a new language you may feel uneasy that you aren't doing it in the right way and that people will judge you, and say things that might make you feel stupid.
-That might happen.

-But if it does, seek out friends, colleagues and communities who are supportive and encourage you.
-Because we need people like you who make the effort to learn and get better.
-We're all on a journey of continuous learning, and everyone has to start somewhere.

 **Exercise**: